 How long does it take to get a California divorce?
-According to California Family Code 2339(a), a California divorce that is not a Summary Dissolution (see below) will take a minimum of 6 months.
+According to California Family Code 2339(a), a California divorce that is not a Summary Dissolution (see below) will take a minimum of 6 months to become finalized.
 It can be longer.
 It cannot be shorter under any circumstances.

 There are no exceptions to the 6 months’ minimum waiting period.
 That is true despite many rumors and urban legends to the contrary.
 Even serious illness or impending death is not a valid reason to reduce the 6 months’ minimum waiting period.

-To be more precise, because FC 2339 states, “… until six months have expired from the date of service of a copy of summons and petition or the date of appearance of the respondent,” most courts agree that the actual minimum waiting period is 6 months plus one day in order to give effect to the “have expired” clause.
-By way of example, if your spouse/partner is served with the Summons and Petition on June 1, in order for 6 months to “have expired,” your divorce cannot be final until December 2.
-Even more precisely, the case can be final at the stroke of midnight on December 1.
-December 1 must have expired.
+To be more precise, because Family Code 2339 states, “… until six months have expired from the date of service of a copy of summons and petition or the date of appearance of the respondent,” most courts agree that the actual minimum waiting period is 6 months plus one day in order to give effect to the “have expired” clause.

 Obviously, a contested divorce case can be a lengthy process.
 It may take years to finalize all issues.
 The delay will depend on what issues are involved and how seriously they are being contested.

-How Long Does It Take To Get an Uncontested California Divorce?
+How Long Does an Uncontested California Divorce Take?